Luiz-Soft/Luiz-Soft/README.md

   🤝 **Open to purposes.** If you are looking for a junior full-stack web developer with focus on front-end, __hire me!!__

-- 🗣️ I can speak english🇺🇸, portuguese🇧🇷, spanish🇪🇸 and french🇫🇷
+- 🗣️ I can speak english🇺🇸, portuguese🇧🇷 and french🇫🇷
 - 🔭 I’m currently working as a freelancer web-developer
 - 🌱 I’m currently improving my Vue.js skills
 - 👯 I’m looking to collaborate on Mobile Development